-If you have been involved in an accident, it is critical to act promptly to assert your claims against any negligent drivers and their insurance companies.
+If you have been involved in a motorcycle accident, it is critical to act promptly to assert your claims against any negligent drivers and their insurance companies.
 The laws of Florida set forth time frames for filing various types of lawsuits.
-These rules, known as statutes of limitations, require a victim to initiate a case within four years of the date of the accident.
+These rules, known as statutes of limitations, require a victim to initiate a case within 4 years of the date of the accident.
 A failure to do so could completely bar recovery of damages.

 Our Legal Team